adamayoung/SwiftWithAdamBlog/Content/architecture/dependency-injection.md

 let number = service.nextNumber()
 ```

-`SomeService` requires an implementation of `NumberGenerator`, but it doesn't care about what specific implementation it's using.
-If some point in the future we wanted to use a Fibonacci number generator all we'd have to do is create a `FibonacciNumberGenerator` class which implements `NumberGenerator` and pass that to `SomeService` when we initialise it.
+`SomeService` requires something that implements `NumberGenerator`, but it doesn't care about what specific implementation it's using.
+If some point in the future we wanted to use a Fibonacci number generator, all we'd have to do is create a `FibonacciNumberGenerator` class which implements `NumberGenerator` and pass that to `SomeService` when we initialise it.
 The `SomeService` class wouldn't need to change at all.

 ## Unit testing with Dependency Injection

-The other main advantage is testing.
-How would you test `SomeService`'s `nextNumber()` method is returning the correct number if you used our first implementation?
+How would you test `SomeService`'s `nextNumber()` method is returning the correct number if you used our first example?
 It would be pretty hard!

-If we use the second implementation we could simply make a mock number generator and get it to return the numbers of our choice when setting up the test.
+If we use the second example we could make a mock number generator and get it to return the numbers of our choice when setting up the test.

 ```swift
 final class MockNumberGenerator: NumberGenerator {